shishkina/calling-api-from-back-end/README.md

 ### File structure & setup

-In your `routes` folder, make a new directory `routehelpers`.
+In the root directory of your app, make a new directory `services`, with a subdirectory `quotes`.
 Then, within that directory, make a new file: `quoteHelpers.js`.
 (This way of naming files is convention -- lets others know that the file is meant to add functionality to the quotes route.)

 Directory structue check-in: